 *Click on the title of the manuscripts to access them

-1. Mooijman, M., (forthcoming).
+6. Mooijman, M. (2021).
 Converging moral beliefs in social networks and its impact on political tolerance.
-In J-W van Prooijen (Eds.), Current Issues in Social Psychology Issue: Political Polarization.
+In J-W van Prooijen

 transgressions.
 Organizational Behavior and Human Decision Processes, 161, 79-92.